top of page

 For further reading on these, have a look at https://www.ouest-collection.com/content/21-us-ww2-les-mines-anti-personnel-M2

 The M1 Anti-Tank Mine was used primarily in the early stages of WWII.
-They are visibly very different to the German Teller mines, with a large pressure spider at the top of the mine as opposed to a large plated disc.
-When a large amount of downward pressure came onto the spider, it would use a striker to ‘strike’ the detonator centre of the mine which would then set off the explosion.
-The threshold for the mine was set around 226 kilograms; high enough to let people get away with accidently stepping on it, but low enough to ensure it could be triggered by tanks and armoured vehicles.
+They are visibly very different when compared to the German Teller mines, having a large pressure spider at the top of the mine as opposed to a large plated disc.
+When a large amount of downward pressure came onto the spider, it would use a striker to ‘strike’ the detonator at the center of the mine which would then set off the explosion.
+The threshold for the mine was set to around 226 kilograms; high enough to let people get away with accidently stepping on it, but low enough to ensure it could be triggered by tanks and other armored vehicles.
 They would typically have been hidden amongst the dirt or a small layer of foliage to keep them concealed and hidden from enemy tank crews.

 Now quite a few companies seem to make these!
-Including Relic, SOF and Epic Militaria.
-Well, relics are priced at just short of £100 and to be honest, don't look great from the photo.
-Even the SOF one (this almost hurts me to say it) looks better.
-However, I discovered on Epics website, not only this Anti Tank mine but also a coupe of other items that I wanted to buy and the prices!!!
-WOOOOO what's going on, cheeeeeeeeeeeeeap!
-5 button woollen sweater from the late 40s 50s £15!
-Must remember to add that to the clothing section on here... although if I forget, its here.
-A German stick grenade, but not just that solid bits of wood I see for sale everywhere, the top unscrew revealing the brass det, the bottom cap unscrews revealing the 'polo', albeit a really ugly one and for £15 too!
-Bargain!
+Including Relics, SOF and Epic Militaria.
+Well, Relics are priced at just short of £100 and to be honest, don't look great from the photo.
+Even the SOF version (this almost hurts me to say) looks better.
+However, I discovered on the Epic website, not only this Anti-Tank mine, but also a couple of other items that I wanted to buy and the prices!!!
+WOOOOO - what's going on, cheeeeeeeeeeeap!
+5-button woolen sweater from the late 40s-50s £15!
+Must remember to add that to the clothing section on here... although if I forget, it's here.
+A German stick grenade, but not just that solid bit of wood I see for sale everywhere, the top unscrews revealing the brass det, the bottom cap unscrews revealing the 'polo' (albeit a really ugly one) and for £15 too!
+Bargains!

 us epic.jpg